-Our staff will assist each patient with financial assistance and payment arrangements that meets their needs.
+Our rheumatology staff will assist each patient with financial assistance and payment arrangements that meet their needs.

 Joint injections or aspirations (taking fluid out of a joint) usually are performed with a cold spray or other local anesthesia in the office.
 After the skin surface is thoroughly cleaned, the joint is entered with a needle attached to a syringe.
 At this point, either joint fluid can be obtained (aspirated) and used for appropriate laboratory testing or medications can be injected into the joint space.
 This technique also applies to injections into a bursa or tendon sheath to treat bursitis and tendonitis, respectively.

 - What benefit is derived from a joint injection?